gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

-# Create your HTML / ZIP / PNG polyglot file in JavaScript
+# HTML Meets ZIP Meets PNG: When Files Have More Layers Than an Onion

 ## Introduction